-Such events occasionally occur across the different exchange; it can be caused either due to human or the software/application error.
+Such events occasionally occur across different exchanges; they can be caused either due to humans or software/application errors.

-Do not allow your emotions to dictate your actions in the general bitcoin market.
-It is best achieved by determining a strategy which you will stick to.
+Do not allow your emotions to dictate your actions in the general Bitcoin market.
+It is best achieved by determining a strategy that you will stick to.

 If your main objective is to accumulate Bitcoin, a perfect method is to set aside a fixed and affordable sum every month to purchase Bitcoins at whatever price.

 For a long while, this strategy will allow you to quickly accumulate bitcoins at a reasonable average price without the stress of trying to predict the market.